aingelmo/portfolio/olympics_tableau/README.md

 ## Data Wrangling

 The data came from multiple sources so wrangling it was neccesary.
-There is a notebook in the project `data-wrangling.ipynb` showing all the steps performed to clean and merge the data.
+There is a notebook in the folder called `data-wrangling.ipynb` showing all the steps performed to clean and merge the data.

 ## Visualization